hyperledger/fabric-test/tools/PTE/CITest/README.md

         FAB-10191-4i.sh: execute FAB-10191-4i
         FAB-10677.sh: execute FAB-10677
         FAB-11638.sh: execute FAB-11638
+        FAB-11614-2iSBE.sh: execute FAB-11614 with invokes in 2 threads to update Endorsement policy of values and half the keys
         FAB-11615-2i.sh: execute FAB-11615 with invokes in 2 threads to update value only FAB-11615-2iSBE.sh: execute FAB-11615 with invokes in 2 threads to update Endorsement policy and value FAB-11726-4i.sh: execute FAB-11726-4i